Bhakti-rasäyana

 Jaimini replied, “O my child Janamejaya, your father, Çrî

-Parîkßit, feeling transcendental pleasure upon describing the glories
+Parîkßit, feeling transcendental pleasure upon describing

 of Goloka, next sang with a wonderful and sweet devotional